Does Feeding Hummingbirds Keep Them From Migrating?

 Chance of a Rare Species Sighting

 Rare hummingbird species are more likely to show up late in the fall season.
-Birders have reported broad-billed hummingbirds and calliope hummingbirds.
-If you leave your feeder up, you might be the next birder to find an incredible rarity!
+Lucky eastern birders have reported broad-billed hummingbirds and calliope hummingbirds.
+If you leave your feeder up through fall, you might be the next birder to find an incredible rarity!

 Next, check out jaw-dropping facts about hummingbirds.